A nearly Blackwell-optimal policy gradient method: Introduction

 Consider an environment in \figref{fig:symbolic_diagram_a1}, for which any stationary policy $\pi \in \piset{S}$ has equal gain values (the expected long-run average reward in steady-state), namely $v_g(\pi) = -1$.
 Therefore, all stationary policies are gain optimal, satisfying $v_g(\pi) \ge v_g(\pi'),\ \forall \pi, \pi' \in \piset{S}$.
-In this case, the gain optimality (which is equivalent to $(n=-1)$-discount optimality) is underselective because there is no way to discriminate policies based on their gain values (to carry out policy selection).
+In this case, the gain optimality (which is equivalent to $(n=-1)$-discount optimality) is underselective because there is no way to discriminate policies based on their gain values.
 Nonetheless, there exists a more selective optimality criterion that can be obtained by increasing the value of $n$ from $-1$ to $0$ (or greater, if needed) in the family of $n$-discount optimality \citep[\ch{10}]{puterman_1994_mdp}.

-It turns out that for the environment in \figref{fig:symbolic_diagram_a1}, $(n=0)$-discount optimality is the most selective because its optimal policy, \ie selecting action $a^{0}$, is also optimal with respect to all other $n$-discount optimality criteria for all $n > 0$.
-This selectiveness is due to consideration of the transient reward, in addition to the gain (steady-state reward).
-It can be achieved by $\gamma$-discounted optimality \emph{only if} the discount factor $\gamma > 10/11 \approx 0.909$.
+For the environment in \figref{fig:symbolic_diagram_a1}, $(n=0)$-discount optimality is the most selective because its optimal policy, \ie selecting the red action, is also optimal with respect to all other $n$-discount optimality criteria for all $n > 0$.
+This selectiveness is achieved by considering not only steady-state (gain) but also transient rewards.
+This selectiveness can also be achieved by $\gamma$-discounted optimality \emph{only if} the discount factor $\gamma > 10/11 \approx 0.909$.
 Such a critical lower threshold for $\gamma$ is difficult to estimate for environments with unknown dynamics.
-Moreover, there is an implementation-dependent upper threshold such that the discounted value $v_\gamma(\pi)$ is numerically not too close to the gain $v_g(\pi)$.
-Otherwise, it becomes underselective as well because $\lim_{\gamma \to 1} (1 - \gamma) v_\gamma(\pi) = v_g(\pi)$ \citep[\cor{8.2.5}]{puterman_1994_mdp}.
+Moreover, finite-precision computation induces an upper threshold such that the discounted value $v_\gamma(\pi)$ is numerically not too close to the gain $v_g(\pi)$.
+Otherwise, $(\gamma \approx 1)$-discounted optimality becomes underselective as well since $\lim_{\gamma \to 1} (1 - \gamma) v_\gamma(\pi) = v_g(\pi)$ \citep[\cor{8.2.5}]{puterman_1994_mdp}.